berndblasius/bracket/README.md

 very compact programs.
 A concatenative language ensures a minimal syntax, which facilitates mutations of programs and helps to ensure that every syntacically correct code yields a running program.
 Thus, Bracket combines the expressive power of a
 Lisp with the minimai syntax of Forth.
-Bracket includes tail recursion, lexically scoped enviroments and closures, but function arguments are passed on the global stack (the ket).
+Bracket includes tail recursion, lexically scoped enviroments and closures, but function arguments are passed on a global stack (the ket).

-To make the similarity to lisp-languages even more transparent, Bracket uses a normal Polish notation (rather than reversed Polish notation, as used by most other concatenative languages).
-While unsual at first, this leads to a remarkable formal similarity between Bracket and lisp code.
+To make the similarity to lisp-languages more transparent, Bracket uses a normal (prefix) Polish notation, rather than reversed (postfix) Polish notation as used by most other concatenative languages.
+While unsual at first, this results in a remarkable formal similarity between Bracket and lisp code.

 Bracket does not aim to compete for a productive programming language.
 On purpose the language is lean.
-It has neither the performance, nor does it support the many types, libraries, and ecosystem of a mature programming language (e.g. clojure, common lisp, or factor, postscript).
+It has neither the performance, nor does it support the many types, libraries, and the ecosystem of a mature programming language (e.g. Clojure, Common Lisp, or Factor, Postscript).
 In contrast, Bracket excels in its design space: genetic programming.
-It allows expressive prgramming with a minimal syntax and is optimized for the iterative performant calculation of a huge number of small programs.
+It allows expressive prgramming with a minimal syntax and is optimized for the performant iteration of a huge number of runs of rather small programs.
 In addition, Bracket can be regarded as an experiment how far we can go by combining a concatenative language with prefix Poish notation and lexical scoping.